uqlibrary/uqlibrary-reusable-components/README.md

 `$ nightwatch -c nightwatch.json  --tag omeka` #  run omeka specific tests (tag defined in test/e2e/e2e.omeka.js )

-`$ nightwatch -c nightwatch.json --env safari-on-mac` #  run test on safari browser (name must match object name in nightwatch.json)
+`$ nightwatch -c nightwatch.json --env chrome` #  run test on safari browser (name must match object name in nightwatch.json)

 (The nightwatch e2e tests are setup as one file per project, plus a file of minimal common items which isn't valid to run on its own.
 To only run the valid tests, use the tag e2etest.)